This bleach-free product is powerful in its cleaning capacity; great for those working with little ventilation, according to our cleaning expert.

 What can you do when mold makes an unwelcome appearance in or around your home?
 You could break out the soap and water, get a scrub brush, and start applying a lot of elbow grease, or you could take care of it the easy way: with a mold killer.

 Mold can cause a lot of health-related problems, so you need to address it as soon as it appears.
-There are lots of choices on the market.
-Some mold killers are best used on concrete but not wood; others are designed specifically for use on wood.
+There are lots of choices available.
+Some mold killers are best used on concrete but not wood while others are designed specifically for use on wood.
 Mold killer can take several forms, too.
 There are sprays, foams, gels, and concentrates that need to be diluted before you use them.

 Mold is classified as part of the fungi kingdom.
 It doesn’t use photosynthesis from the sun to get its energy.
 In fact, UV rays from the sun inhibit mold growth.
 Mold derives energy from the material it is growing on, “eating” it as it grows.